FilipKotar/Dynamic-Investment-Blueprint/README.md

 2. This data is stored into a temporary list
 3. By converting the list into a dataframe we will be able to work with any availably data

-- The process above will be iterated multiple times through different website path's until we have all requested data
+- The process above will be *iterated multiple times* through different website path's until we have all requested data
+- Shown below is this standard process written in **Python**

 ```python
 try: